What is MSEA?

 A: If you are employed in professional education work for any school district in the state of Maryland, are a student or retired educator, or work for an accredited institution of higher education, you are eligible to become a member of MSEA as well as your local association and NEA.

 To join, contact the local affiliate in your county that represents your occupation.

 A: MSEA and its affiliates have a powerful voice in Annapolis and at the county level on issues that affect you, your profession, and your students.
 The more educators and school employees our association has and the more they speak out on these issues, the stronger our collective voice.

-Especially in these difficult economic times, you can’t afford not to be an MSEA member.
 Members have access to legal protection, fabulous professional development opportunities, and an array of other member benefits and discounts.
 Learn more about the value of MSEA membership.